Ramnagar I: Language and religion

 In 2011 census Hindus numbered 145,375 and formed 86.88% of the population in Ramnagar I CD Block.
 Muslims numbered 21,629 and formed 12.93% of the population.
 Others numbered 326 and formed 0.19% of the population.
+In 2001, Hindus made up 88.12% and Muslims 11.82% of the population respectively.

+According to the 2011 census, 95.64% of the population spoke Bengali and 2.67% Odia as their first language.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Ramnagar I CD Block registered 21.31 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.78.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.